-A randomised controlled trial has demonstrated that this course is effective at reducing the impact of chronic pain.
+A randomised controlled trial and large effectiveness study have demonstrated that this course is effective at reducing the impact of chronic pain.

 Reference: Smith et al., 2019.
 Reboot Online: A Randomized Controlled Trial Comparing an Online Multidisciplinary Pain Management Program with Usual Care for Chronic Pain.
 Pain Medicine, 20(12), 2385-2396.
+Lim et al., 2021.
+Evaluating Real-World Adherence and Effectiveness of the "Reboot Online" Program for the Management of Chronic Pain in Routine Care.
+Pain Medicine, 2021